 Chapter 4

-As you become more skilled, you'll progress to stone tools, then iron, and maybe even diamond if you're up for the challenge.
-Just like in the game, reaching the diamond level requires embarking on deep adventures into scary caves, requiring time and dedication.
+As you get more and more advanced, you'll move on to stone tools, then iron tools, and eventually diamond tools.
+If you've played the game, you know that reaching the diamond level requires deep adventures down scary caves and a lot of time and passion.

-But this chapter focuses on the essentials—the wooden and stone tools—of the privacy world.
-These are the basic building blocks of your digital privacy and security.
-The essentials in the privacy world include encryption tools, anonymity tools, VPNs, emails, secure messengers, password managers, and multi-factor authentication tools.
-These are the bare minimums for privacy, aligning with the threat models of most individuals.
+But this chapter is all about essentials—the wooden and stone tools of the privacy world.
+These are the bare minimums and basics that form the building blocks of your digital privacy and security.
+The essentials in the privacy world are different, though: they include encryption tools, anonymity tools, VPNs, emails, secure messengers, password managers, and multi-factor authentication tools.
+These things are the bare minimums for privacy and match most people's threat models.

 Passwords and Password Managers

-Here, the password managers come to play.
-Password managers are software, either online or offline, to store passwords and other notes and secrets safely and securely using encryption.
-The content inside them will be accessible through one password, usually known as the master password.
-So when using a password manager, you will memorize a complex password as your master password, and that will be used to access other passwords inside your password manager's vault.
-Now you don't need to remember any other password or secret.
+Here, password managers come into play.
+Password managers are software, either online or offline, designed to store passwords and other notes and secrets safely and securely using encryption.
+The content inside them is accessible through one password, usually known as the master password.
+When using a password manager, you memorize a complex password as your master password, which is used to access other passwords inside your password manager's vault.
+Now you don't need to remember any other passwords or secrets.

-A good password manager should have these characteristics, in my opinion:
+A good password manager should have these characteristics:

-1. They need to be encrypted.
-Never use a password manager that you're unsure of its encryption.
+1. Encryption: It needs to be encrypted.
+Never use a password manager if you're unsure of its encryption.

-2. They need to be open-source.
-Not that open-source software is necessarily safer, but with them being open-source, we can check their codes and the implementation of encryptions and make sure they're safe.
+2. Open Source: They should be open-source.
+While open-source software isn't necessarily safer, being open-source allows us to check their code and the implementation of encryption to ensure they are safe.

-3. They must be audited independently.
-We're not cryptography analysis experts.
-An audit will show if there are any flaws in the cryptography implementation of a software encryption.
+3. Independent Audits: They must be audited independently.
+We aren't cryptography analysis experts, so an audit will reveal if there are any flaws in the cryptographic implementation of the software's encryption.

-4. They better be offline or self-hosted.
+4. Offline or Self-Hosted: They should preferably be offline or self-hosted.
 There is no problem with a cloud-based password manager if it is implemented correctly.
 Even if their database gets leaked, the passwords should still be encrypted and secure.
-But when using a self-hosted or offline password manager, like Bitwarden (which can be self-hosted) or Keepass, you minimize the risk of leakage because it is far less likely that you will be more targeted than a password manager's server with thousands of users.
+However, using a self-hosted or offline password manager, like Bitwarden (which can be self-hosted) or KeePass, minimizes the risk of leakage because it is far less likely that you will be targeted more than a password manager's server with thousands of users.

 Choosing a Secure Master Password

 But how can you generate a secure master password?
-You need to forget the passwords first.
-Passwords are a string of random letters, numbers, and punctuation characters.
-They will get really hard really fast for humans to memorize but not as much for computers to crack and guess through brute force attacks.
-But on the other hand, the passphrases can be a list of words separated by a character, which is easy to remember for humans but a lot harder for a computer to crack because they're usually way longer and have more entropy than a password.
-They're easier to remember because they are words, and words to us have meanings but not to computers.
-They see random strings still.
+You need to forget the idea of passwords being random strings of letters, numbers, and punctuation characters.
+They become really hard for humans to memorize but not as hard for computers to crack through brute-force attacks.
+On the other hand, passphrases—lists of words separated by a character—are easy for humans to remember but much harder for computers to crack because they are usually longer and have more entropy than a typical password.
+They are easier to remember because they are words, and words have meanings to us, though not to computers.
+To computers, they still appear as random strings.

 XKCD's password strength meme

-Avoid changing your master passwords too often unless you suspect that it is compromised to minimize the risk of forgetting it.
-Also, a good practice would be having an encrypted back of your passwords somewhere safe, ideally outside your devices and with a different password (in case you forget the main password) so you can restore your password and minimize the risk of losing access to your accounts.
+Avoid changing your master passwords too often unless you suspect that it has been compromised, to minimize the risk of forgetting it.
+Also, a good practice would be to have an encrypted backup of your passwords stored somewhere safe, ideally outside your devices and with a different password (in case you forget the main password), so you can restore your passwords and minimize the risk of losing access to your accounts.

 Email Security

-Email services aren't secure by nature.
-New technology usually comes before security, and that's true for email as well as the earliest protocols of the internet.
+Email services aren't secure by nature; new technology usually comes before security, and that's true for email as well as for the earliest protocols of the internet.
 But this lack of security can be overcome to some extent by adding layers of encryption to email services.

 The first layer of encryption needs to be added to the communication channel.
-By communication channel, I mean the channel that the data needs to go through to get to the destination, not the email content.
+By "communication channel," I mean the channel that the data goes through to get to its destination, not the email content itself.
 This can be done by adding TLS to the transport layer of the email protocol.
-Nowadays, most email service providers have TLS enabled by default.
-But if you self-host your email service, you'd need to make sure transport layer encryption is enabled.
+Nowadays, most email service providers have TLS enabled by default, but if you self-host your email service, you'll need to ensure transport layer encryption is enabled.

 The second layer of encryption would be for the email content.
-This can be done through using PGP or S/MIME encryption.
-But we would need to have our recipient's public key in order to send them encrypted emails.
-There are encrypted and privacy-focused email providers like ProtonMail and Tutanota which can eliminate this need for having the public key, only if our recipient uses the same email provider as us.
+This can be achieved using PGP or S/MIME encryption, but you will need to have your recipient's public key to send them encrypted emails.
+There are encrypted and privacy-focused email providers like ProtonMail and Tutanota that can eliminate this need for having the public key, provided that both sender and recipient use the same email provider.
 For example, two ProtonMail users can send each other encrypted emails without having to know each other's public keys.

-And even if you encrypt the content of the email, the metadata would still be unencrypted.
-These metadatas can include:
+Even if you encrypt the content of the email, the metadata would still be unencrypted.
+This metadata can include:

 1. Sender Email Address: The email address of the person sending the email.